microstates/todomvc/README.md

 ## How it works?

-For each framework, a _connect_ utility wraps a component and binds the TodoMVC Model to the component.
+For each framework, a _connect_ utility wraps a component and binds the TodoMVC Model to the root component.
 The connect utility makes `model` and `actions` available to the wrapped component. `model` contains state for the current value. `actions` are state transitions wrapped in framework specific code that'll cause the component to update.